dirkhugo/iotsens/sensps3dh.md

    and receiver can be detected and tracked.
 This way, using feature extraction and classification of artificial intelligence (AI), more higher level tasks like human activity recognition and object detection may become available for authentication purposes.
+In addition to already proposed use cases as room sensing, i.e., presence detection, gesture recognition, or building a 3D picture of an environment also the unambigous identification of an IoT device or the owner of that device could be achieved.

    3GPP is studying for Rel.
 19 the topic of Integrated Sensing and Communication {{TR22.837}}.
 Wireless sensing technologies as New Radio (NR)-based sensing aim at acquiring information about a remote object while the corresponding perception data can be utilized for analysis to obtain meaningful information.
+Here use cases on combining sensor data with other (e.g., location) and transparent sensing as well as protection of sensing information may be adapted to provide information usable for IoT device authentication.

 # Conventions and Terminology